FREE Shipping on orders over $899

 With the many problems that can occur due to low magnesium levels, it is important to make sure you get enough in your diet.

-The recommended amount of magnesium that a person should aim to consume daily will depend on their age and health.
+The recommended amount of magnesium a person should aim to consume daily will depend on their age and health status.

-But, in general, men between 19 and 51 years old should consume between 400 and 420 mg per day, while women in that age group They should consume between 310 and 320 mg .
+But in general, men ages 19 to 51 should consume between 400 and 420 mg per day, while women in that age range should consume between 310 and 320 mg .

-Just 28 grams of almonds contain 20% of adults' daily magnesium requirements.
+Just 28 grams of almonds contain 20% of an adult's daily magnesium requirements.

-While most of us will be able to get all the magnesium we need from the foods we eat, certain groups (such as older adults) and those with certain health conditions may need a magnesium supplement.
+While most of us can get all the magnesium we need from the foods we eat, certain groups (such as older adults) and those with certain health conditions may need a magnesium supplement.

 It is important to consult with your doctor before starting to take supplements .

-Eating too much can cause certain side effects, such as diarrhea, bad mood, low blood pressure.
+Ingesting too much can cause certain side effects, such as diarrhea, moodiness, low blood pressure.

-It is also vital that people with kidney failure do not take them unless they have been prescribed them.
+It is also vital that people with kidney failure do not take them unless prescribed.

-Magnesium can also alter the effectiveness of several medications, including some common antibiotics, diuretics, and heart medications, along with over-the-counter antacids and laxatives.
+Magnesium may also affect the effectiveness of several medications, including some common antibiotics, diuretics, and heart medications, along with over-the-counter antacids and laxatives.

-This is why it is important to consult a doctor before starting to take magnesium supplements.
+That's why it's important to consult a doctor before starting magnesium supplements.

-Magnesium supplements are not a quick fix.
-While they may be necessary at times, they will not address the root causes of your deficiency, such as certain health conditions that may be contributing to low levels.
+Magnesium supplements aren't a quick fix.
+While they may be necessary at times, they won't address the root causes of your deficiency, such as certain health conditions that may be contributing to low levels.

-That's why it's important to focus on maintaining a healthy lifestyle, including exercise, getting enough sleep, and eating a balanced diet.
+That's why it's important to focus on maintaining a healthy lifestyle, including exercise, sleeping well, and eating a balanced diet.

 PRONAPRESA